Kadet1990/REST_API_EXAMPLE/README.md

 All services are descibed with examples

-Try tp test it :)
+Try to test it :)

 If You have problems write jar.szwar@gmail.com